-Adventure Camp is for ages 10-14.
+Adventure Camp is for all ages.
 It is similar to Explorers’ Camp, only it offers more ambitious and involved activities.
 In addition to normal camp experiences, campers may also canoe, rock climb, rappel, backpack, and do team-building activities with certified staff.
 Campers, ages 10-12, are in cabin groups with 6-8 of their peers.
 Teens are in cabin groups of 5-6 with a counselor and support staff experienced in providing programming for older campers.

 During Girls ONLY camp, girls 6-14 years old are involved in a positive, pro-social, traditional camping experience that empowers girls to thrive, build high self-esteem, self awareness and confidence.
 Girls are able to develop a sense of community and have the opportunity to try new things in a safe, inclusive and fun environment.